cakira/subtaskwarrior/README.md

 I'm using [Grit task manager](https://github.com/climech/grit) as inspiration for the commands.

+## Unit tests
+The unit tests can be executed from the repository root folder with the command:
+`python -m unittest` or `pytest`[^1]

+You can add the argument '-v' to both commands above to have a verbose output.

+[^1]: pytest have a colored output, but it's necessary to install the tool
+      first with the command `pip3 install -U pytest`

 ## License
 This code is released under the MIT license.
 For details check the [LICENSE](LICENSE) file.